-Derek Henning is a Member of the American Academy of Actuaries (MAAA) and meets the qualifications of the Academy of Actuaries to render the actuarial opinions contained herein.
+Abra D. Hill, Derek Henning and Heidi G. Barry are Members of the American Academy of Actuaries (MAAA).
+These actuaries meet the Academy's Qualification Standards to render the actuarial opinions contained herein.

-The signing individuals are independent of the plan sponsor.
+The signing actuaries are independent of the plan sponsor.